-If you are an international patient or a Medicare Ineligible patient working or studying in Australia or you wish to travel to Australia and you require radiation oncology or radiation therapy treatment, we can help by liaising with your health insurer.
+If you are an international patient or not eligible for Medicare and you require radiation oncology or radiation therapy treatment, we can help by liaising with your health insurer.

 Our team has extensive experience working with insurers.
 We will contact them to determine your level of cover and liaise with Chris O’Brien Lifehouse cancer hospital medical staff for the necessary insurance documentation.

 If a guarantee of payment is received from your insurer prior to treatment, Chris O’Brien Lifehouse cancer hospital will invoice them directly, otherwise you are required to pay before commencing treatment.